 The Business department faculty seeks to provide all students with current conceptual and technology skills necessary to meet students' future career goals.
 The Business courses, and courses develop valuable skills needed in every business such as creativity, critical thinking, problem solving, communication, and collaboration skills sought by business leaders when hiring.
 The Business curriculum combines the key elements of academic and 21st Century themes, while exposing students to today's global economic concepts.
-We utilize modern technology to explore the vast world of business, develop expertise, and to provide a foundation for further collegiate study.
-We also offer membership in Distributive Education Club of America (DECA.org) and a Design and Production on site at the CHS School Store.
+We utilize state of the art technology to explore the vast world of business, develop expertise, and to provide a foundation for further collegiate study.
+We also offer membership in Distributive Education Club of America (DECA.org) and an onsite LionsLocker School Store to display and sell student created products.